 The surprising answer is YES!

-But selfies are just pictures right? how could anybody take offence to a selfie, if it is no offensive then surely there is nothing wrong with having them on your profile.
+But selfies are just pictures right? how could anybody take offense to a selfie, if it is not offensive then surely there is nothing wrong with having them on your profile?

-I never thought a selfie would effect my chances of getting hired but this is where people are mistaken, depending on the quantity and type of the selfie it can have a serious effect.
+I never thought a selfie would affect my chances of getting hired.
+However, this is where people are mistaken, depending on the quantity and type of the selfie it can have a serious effect.
 People mainly consider pictures of themselves passed out on the floor after a night out to be more harmful but clearly it comes down to more than that.

-This just proves how much social media is has and impact on your chances of getting hired.
+This just proves how much social media is having an impact on your chances of getting hired.
 So next time you’re thinking of pouting for a selfie, think about how it may affect you in the future.
 Genuine pictures with smiles and with friends and family make a better impression.
-Take pictures of yourself, but be aware of the quantity so you don’t come across vain to those who don’t know you.
+Take pictures of yourself.
+But be aware of the quantity so you don’t come across vain to those who don’t know you.